1994-1998 University of Michigan, School of Art and Design, BFA

 Jacqueline's career is not only driven by her love for art, but more so by her intrigue with nature and science.
 Each illustration requires an understanding of the subject matter in order to properly convey it to the audience.
 Jacqueline enjoys the research and learning involved in each illustration.
 Her education included courses in Biology, Gross Anatomy, Physiology, Biochemistry, and Embryology, to name a few.

-Outside of her science illustration career, Jacqueline is also an adjunct professor at St. Clair County Community College where she instructs a course in Digital Illustration in the Graphic Design department.
+Outside of her science illustration career, Jacqueline is also an adjunct professor at St. Clair County Community College, as well as Lambton College.
+She instructs courses in Digital Illustration, Animation, Photoshop and Illustrator, and Art Appreciation.

 For a more detailed list of Jacqueline's work experiences and expertise, please email her at: